Linuxfabrik/monitoring-plugins/check-plugins/redfish-ethernetinterfaces/README.md

                         times.
   --insecure            This option explicitly allows insecure SSL
                         connections.
-  --match MATCH         Only check items whose name matches this Python
+  --inventory           Output the parsed components as JSON on stdout and
-                        regular expression.
+                        exit OK, instead of running a health check.
+Use this to collect a hardware inventory: the JSON is a single object keyed by component type, so the output of several Redfish checks can be merged into one inventory document with `jq --slurp`.
+Ignores --brief, --match and --ignore.
+Default: False --match MATCH         Only check items whose name matches this Python regular expression.
 Case-sensitive by default; use
                         `(?i)` for case-insensitive matching.
 Can be specified